MasterSais/uvo/README.md

 Groups validators in a specific way.
 #### `consecutive<T>(...validators: Array<Processor<any, T> | Processor<any, T>>): Processor<any, T>`

 Groups validators sequentially.
 Passes value through a sequence of validators until an error occurs.
-Uses by default in 'object' validator's scheme for fields.
+Uses by default in 'object' and 'object2' validator's scheme for fields.

 ```js
 import * as v from 'barideta';